howdyai/botkit/readme-ciscospark.md

 To connect your bot to Cisco Spark, [get an access token here](https://developer.ciscospark.com/add-bot.html).
 In addition to the access token, Cisco Spark bots require a user-defined `secret` which is used to validate incoming webhooks, as well as a `public_address` which is the URL at which the bot application can be accessed via the internet.

+Each time the bot application starts, Botkit will register a webhook subscription.
+Botkit will automatically manage your bot's webhook subscriptions, but if you plan on having multiple instances of your bot application with different URLs (such as a development instance and a production instance), consider using the `webhook_name` field in order to avoid conflicts.

+Bots in Cisco Spark are identified by their email address, and can be added to any room in any team or organization.
+If your bot should only be available to users within a specific organization, use the `limit_to_org` or `limit_to_domain` options.
+This will configure your bot to respond only to messages from members of the specific organization, or whose email addresses match one of the specified domains.

 The full code for a simple Cisco Spark bot is below:

 ```